 See articles from Paul

 I can honestly say that heading up this incredible organisation is an honour and a privilege.
-I have worked in the field of addiction for approximately 15 years and the team of people who work at The Providence Projects, are, in my opinion, the best team I have ever seen.Learn more about Paul
+I have worked in the field of addiction for nearly 20 years and the team of people who work at The Providence Projects, are, in my opinion, the best team I have ever seen.Learn more about Paul

-Steve, our founder, officially retired in 2013 but we can’t keep him away!
+Steve, our founder, started The Providence Projects in 1996.
+He officially retired in 2013 but we can’t keep him away!
 Steve’s passion for helping people in recovery is unparalleled and you will still regularly see him around the centre.
 Steve still facilitates group therapy sessions, workshops, assignments and delivers his famous relationship workshops.

 Clinton started with us in our project in Weymouth many years ago and moved to our Bournemouth facility in 2008.
 Clinton also has an advanced diploma in Counselling and is accredited with BACP.
 He is passionate about recovery and has an incredibly fun and infectious spirit.
 He has a great ability to help people develop a positive outlook and self-belief.
 Clinton is also a fully qualified auricular acupuncturist.

 Nicole has a degree in addictions counselling and is an accredited Drug and Alcohol Professional with FDAP.
 Nicole is a superb counsellor who has the ability to nurture our clients through the early stages of their recovery and manages to find that balance of kindness and challenge to ensure a balanced treatment approach.
 Nicole is passionate that every addict / alcoholic deserves a chance at recovery.